1) Why do we have representative government in most democracies?

 Answer: Elections enable voters to select their preferred lawmakers and representatives who can make significant governmental decisions.
 Additionally, they can vote for the specific political party whose policies align with their beliefs and preferences.

 4) What choices do elections offer for choosing a political party?

-Answer: These should be something to choose from parties and candidates should be free to contest elections and should offer the real choice of a suitable political party to represent them in the parliament.
+Answer: Elections offer various choices for selecting a political party, as there should be multiple parties and candidates available to contest the elections.
+This provides voters with a genuine opportunity to choose a suitable political party to represent them in the parliament.